SuryaDev-Reddy/MnistDigitClassifier/README.md

 ## **Introduction**

-In this project, I will develop a deep learning model to achieve a near state-of-the-art performance on the MNIST handwritten dataset.
+In this Assignment, I developed a multilayer perceptron model which uses ADAM Optimizer to acheive good performance on the MNIST handwritten dataset.
 I'm going to use Keras with TensorFlow.

 ## **MNIST Dataset**